adamincera/jiralytics/README.md

 # jira-scraper

-A Clojure library designed to ... well, that part is up to you.
+A Clojure library designed to fetch and interpret data from the JIRA REST API.

 ## Usage